shimizukawa/pycontw2013-sphinx-introduction/index.rst

    My activity in Sphinx,
    I am a Sphinx co-maintainer and a Sphinx-uses.jp chariman.
-   And Python, I was a vice-chairman PyCon JP 2011, 2012.
+   And Python, I was a vice-chairman PyCon JP in last 2 years.

 .. todo:: As co-maintainer, I study about ??????